-The 2021 Census indicated that there was a technical shortfall of 4,139 affordable dwellings primarily affecting families on the very low and low income brackets.
-Through a needs analysis based on the 2021 Census it was estimated that the Shoalhaven LGA is experiencing a true shortfall of roughly 3,300 affordable dwellings which need to be delivered to secure rental affordability for the area.
-The true shortfall was calculated by excluding households which would be better served by other housing types along the housing continuum such as social and market housing.
-For households earning under \$400 a week, affordable housing rents charged in a semi-commercial environment may still exceed what can be considered affordable meaning they require social housing.
-For households earning above the median weekly income of the LGA and still experiencing rental stress, they likely have the option to move to a cheaper property and pay an affordable rent but are not choosing to do so for personal reasons meaning market housing would cater to their needs.
+The 2021 Census indicated that there was a technical shortfall of 4,139 affordable dwellings primarily affecting families in the very low and low income brackets.
+From a needs analysis based on the 2021 Census, it was estimated that the Shoalhaven LGA is experiencing a true shortfall of roughly 3,300 affordable dwellings, which need to be delivered to secure rental affordability for the area.
+The true shortfall was calculated by excluding households which would be better served by other housing types along the housing continuum, such as social and market housing.
+For households earning under \$400 a week, affordable housing rents charged in a semi-commercial environment may still exceed what can be considered affordable, meaning that they require social housing.
+Households earning above the median weekly income of the LGA and still experiencing rental stress are likelier able to move to cheaper properties and pay affordable rent, with market housing potentially otherwise catering to their needs.

-As first quartile rents, the statistic which lines up best with low and very low income household rents, rose 13% since the Census was undertaken, it is assumed that this shortage of affordable dwellings has also increased.
-This prompts a need for further action on Council's part to facilitate the delivery of affordable housing dwellings with the LGA and address this need.
+First quartile rents, which generally correspond to very low and low income households, rose 13% since the 2021 Census, indicating that the shortage of affordable dwellings has likely intensified.
+This prompts a need for further action on Council's part to facilitate the delivery of affordable housing dwellings within the LGA and address the shortfall.